Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Note: If you want to view your files, just double-click the shared folder you see (for example, Documents) under the Offline File folder.

-If some certain files does not sync, you may see conflicts files in Offline Files.
-It occurs when you edit file offline and somebody else edits the same file on your network.
+If certain files do not sync, you may see conflicting files in Offline Files.
+It occurs when you edit a file offline and somebody else edits the same file on your network.
 After that, these files will not be synced and marked as conflicts.
-Don't worry about it.
-It's very easy to fix.

 Step 1.
 Go to Sync Center, click View sync conflicts on the left panel and then you will see a list of conflict files.

 Step 2.
 Right-click the conflicted files and click View option.
-Now, you have three options: Keep the version that you created while you were away, Keep the version on the server that someone else edited while you were away, Keep both versions and rename the one that you created.
+Now, you have three options: Keep the version that you created while you were away, Keep the version on the server that someone else edited while you were away, Keep both versions, and rename the one that you created.

 Step 3.
 Sync files with Sync Center again.

-Now, you may already know how to use offline file to sync network files locally in Windows 10.
+Now, you may already know how to use offline files to sync network files locally in Windows 10.
 It's very useful for users who want to work with network files, it allows you to access and see them at any time after making them offline on your computer.

-Then, is there any easier way to sync network files and make it offline in Windows 10?
+Then, is there any easier way to sync network files and make them offline in Windows 10?
 Absolutely yes, you can use a powerful file sync software to complete this task in simple steps.
 And I will introduce you to one of the best software I have found in the next part.

 Easier way to sync network files and make it offline in Windows 10

-📂 Basic Sync
+📂 Basic Sync |

-It allows you to sync files from source directly to destination, for example, sync network files to local computer.
+It allows you to sync files from the source directly to the destination, for example, sync network files to a local computer. |

-⏰ Schedule Sync
+⏰ Schedule Sync |

-Schedule Sync” helps yousync changed or newly added files in daily/weekly/monthly.
-And set backup data, time and intervals as well.
+“Schedule Sync” helps you sync files in daily/weekly/monthly.
+Set backup data, time, and intervals as well.
+The shortest interval is hourly sync. |

-🗑 Sync Deletions
+🗑 Sync Deletions |

-Its Options feature lets you sync the deletions in the source directory to destination.
+Its Options feature lets you sync the deletions in the source directory to the destination. |

-💻Compatibility
+💻Compatibility |

-It's compatible withWindows 7/8/8.1/10/11/XP/Vista.
+It's compatible with Windows 7/8/8.1/10/11/XP/Vista. |

-🍀 Clean Interface
+🍀 Clean Interface |

-It has aclean interface and user-friendly design, so even beginners can complete this process like a professional.
+It has a clean interface and user-friendly design, so even beginners can complete this process like professionals. |

-Besides Sync feature, this software still allows you to backup files to external hard drive or local disk for data protection.
+Besides the Sync feature, this software still allows you to backup files to external hard drive or local disk for data protection.
 It greatly reduces data loss risk, because it will compress all the files to an image file and no one can see it before restoring.

-Then, you can start to sync network files to local computer automatically with AOMEI Backupper Standard.
-In the first of place, download and install it on your computer.
+Then, you can start to sync network files to your local computer automatically with AOMEI Backupper Standard.
+In the first place, download and install it on your computer.
 To sync files between Windows Servers, you could try its Server edition.

 Best free Windows sync software for personal use.